schorlton/REUSE/README.md

 ### Usage:
-reuse build [options] <reference_in> <index>
+reuse build [options] <reference_in>

 ### Main arguments
 <reference_in> = A comma-separated list of FASTA files containing the reference sequences to be aligned to, or, if -c is specified, the sequences themselves.
 E.g., <reference_in> might be chr1.fa,chr2.fa,chrX.fa,chrY.fa, or, if -c is specified, this might be GGTCATCCT,ACGGGTCGT,CCGTTCTATGCGGCTTA.

-<index> = Location to save index k-mer dataset to disk

 ### Options:
+-o = Location to save index k-mer dataset to disk

--p/--threads threads (default: available number of threads)
+-p/--threads Threads (default: available number of threads)

--m maximum RAM usage (default: all available RAM)
+-r Maximum RAM usage (default: all available RAM)

 -k = k-mer length (default: 21)

 -c = The reference sequences are given on the command line.
 I.e. <reference_in> is a comma-separated list of sequences rather than a list of FASTA files.

--h = Hide (ie mask) k-mers found in this fasta file from the reference database.
+-m = Mask k-mers found in this fasta file from the reference database.
 This option is used to minimize false positive filtering of related species or species of interest.

 -g = Compress index when saving to disk.
 May take longer to generate the index and load when searching.